• HOME

 Your florals aren’t just décor.

-and bring your vision to life in a way nothing else can.
+They set the tone for your entire day, shape the atmosphere your guests experience, and bring your vision to life in a way nothing else can.

-If you’re wondering how to choose wedding flowers that feel cohesive, elevated, and completely you, this guide will walk you through it step by step.
+If you’re wondering how to choose wedding flowers that feel cohesive, elevated, and completely you, this guide will walk you through it—step by step.

 Burlington Vermont Wedding florist and a bride and groom at their lakeside wedding with a white and blush color palette wedding ceremony floral ground meadow arch at the grand isle lake house wedding venue